jon-jacky/Piety/doc/rationale.md

 ### For programmers ###

 I see Piety as an *activity*: a series of experiments, an ongoing project.
-I often add functionality, but I am not trying to complete a finished product.
+I often add features, but I am not trying to make a finished product.

 I resolved to write Piety from scratch, with no tools, starting from a Python prompt in a terminal window.
 First, I made a simple text editor,